PM Lee says Singapore 'better prepared' for another virus after SARS outbreak

 “We have been preparing for this since SARS,” said Mr Lee, who was speaking at the sidelines of the World Economic Forum annual meeting in Davos, Switzerland.

-Mr Lee’s was speaking before the first case of Wuhan virus in Singapore was confirmed.
+Mr Lee was speaking before the first case of Wuhan virus in Singapore was confirmed.

 READ: Singapore confirms first case of Wuhan virus